 Compression fittings aren’t easy to find.
 The big box home improvement stores stock a lot of push-to-connect fittings (e.g., Sharkbite), which I was about to use, until I read the fine print on the label: “WARNING: This product contains a chemical known to the State of California to cause cancer, birth defects or other reproductive harm.”
 Given that this line is for water that’s going to my ice maker, and then into me, I figured that I didn’t want to take the risk.
 Internet research showed me that what I needed was a compression tee made by Sioux Chief.
 As the big box stores didn’t have them, I ordered one from a big website retailer.

 Once the cut was made, I sanded the pipe ends with some extra-fine sandpaper to get everything clean and smooth, then I cleaned everything with a paper towel.
 I slid the nuts and ferrules over the pipe ends and then slipped the tee in place.
 Many sources warn against over-tightening compression fittings.
 But none of them say exactly what that means.
 “Tight, but not too tight”, they say (whatever that means).
 I got the nuts on the compression tee good and tight and attached the line to the ice maker.
 Then I turned on the water.
-Everything worked fine, but over the course of an hour a small droplet of water appeared on the bottom of the pipe.
-I don’t think it was ever enough to actually drop to the floor.
+Everything worked fine at first.
+But over the next hour a small droplet of water appeared on the bottom of the pipe.
+It was never enough to actually drip to the floor.
 I tightened the nuts a bit more and after that the pipes stayed completely dry.
 That’s a funny thing about compression fittings: you look on the internet for advice and everyone says compression fittings have to be tight, so they don’t leak … but not too tight, because that will ruin them.
 Of course, there’s no way to measure “tight” that’s right as opposed to “too tight”.
 It seems that tightening it as much as you can without overly straining, getting a small leak, and then tightening just a bit more and making sure the leak has stopped is as good a method as any.

 The best thing is that the refrigerator’s ice maker and water dispenser started working again.
 In fact, they work better than before.
 There’s more water pressure, so the dispenser fills a glass more quickly than it ever did before.